oliviaridgley/Galvanize_Classified_2/README.md

 The app should do the following:

-- Display all of the ads
+- Display all of the ads x
-- Post a new ad
+- Post a new ad x
-- Edit existing ads
+- Edit existing ads x
-- Delete an ad
+- Delete an ad x
-- Filter ads (titles and descriptions)
+- Filter ads (titles and descriptions) x
-- Sort ads based on posting date and price
+- Sort ads based on posting date and price x